 The included two cup holders on both sides provide the most convenience for a 7-year-old child to get their snacks and drinks effortlessly.
 Parents sitting aside in the back seat can also enjoy the treats for a happy time with their child during the travels.

-Booster Car Seats for 7 Year Olds
+Best Booster Car Seat for 7 Year Old

 Diono Cambria 2 XL